vanyle/tdesktop/README.md

 You'll need to move the `bat` files one folder up for them to work.
 Run `build.bat` then `build2.bat`
+You'll just need to change the location of msys2 in `build.bat` to `%cd%/ThirdParty/msys64` at line 105 and 114.

 The detailed instructions are found here: [docs/building-msvc](docs/building-msvc.md)